dherrin79/methodo-carpo/README.md

 Upon the second press of the period Sublime's autocomplete is opened containing only the methods that are associated with that object.

+If this doesn't work check your include paths.
+Make sure your class file has been saved.

 Upcoming features:
 ==================